The Fit Question

 Investment banking is an exciting and lucrative career, but it isn’t right for everyone.
-You may have a desire to earn over $100,000 a year as a first-year analyst in New York City, but what you need to remember is that investment banking is a high-stakes, high-pressure job.
+You may have a desire to earn over $100,000 a year as a first-year analyst in New York City, but you need to remember that investment banking is not just a high-paying job, but is also a high-stakes, high-pressure job.
 This guide will help you assess if investment banking is a good fit for you.

 A survey carried out by a private equity recruitment firm found that 44% of graduates who joined the sector straight out of university left within three years.
-Some of these individuals will have left to join private equity firms, but the industry exacts a heavy toll on the physical and mental health of its workers.
+Some of these individuals may have left to join private equity firms, but the investment banking industry exacts a heavy physical and mental toll on its workers.

 Many investment bankers are Type A personalities, which means they are ambitious and driven.
 Young bankers are inducted into a stressful lifestyle from the get-go.
-They are encouraged to work long hours with very little free time for socializing or relaxation.
+They are encouraged to work long hours with very little free time to fit in socializing or relaxation.
 Many turn to caffeine and drugs to help them cope.
 Alcohol abuse is also rife in the investment banking sector.

 The career progression in investment banking is as follows:

-Learn more about the typical hierarchy in investment banking.
+Learn more about how you might fit into the typical hierarchy in investment banking.

 It is possible to jump straight into an Associate role at an investment bank, but you will need to have an MBA or be an MBA student.
-Many banks also require that aspiring analysts with their eye on an associate role complete an MBA first.
+Most banks require that aspiring analysts with their eye on an associate role complete an MBA first.

 Analysts do most of the work in investment banking.
-Much of your working day will be spent putting together presentations for clients.
-This requires a lot of attention to detail and is rather boring.
-You will also be asked to do admin work such as organizing conference calls and travel.
+Much of your workday will be spent putting together presentations for clients.
+This requires a lot of attention to detail and can be rather boring.
+You will also be asked (and expected!) to do admin work such as organizing conference calls and travel.
 Lastly, your job is to analyze data, so strong analytical skills are essential.
 Again, this can be very tedious, but it is an important part of your training.

 Associates perform the same tasks as an analyst, but they are also expected to act as a conduit between senior bankers and analysts.
 Associates typically assign work to analysts and check the final work product.